An article delayed due to procrastination 😭.

 Done is better than perfect.

-For more information on procrastination, you can visit the “Douban Procrastination Group” for additional insights: We Are All Procrastinators.
+For more information on procrastination, you can visit the “Douban Procrastination Group”: We Are All Procrastinators.